Bespoke Gene Therapy Consortium (BGTC)

 Another BGTC goal is to improve the efficiency of both vector manufacturing and production quality control testing.
 To this end, the BGTC will develop a standard and broadly applicable set of analytic tests that can be used to manufacture viral vectors.

 The BGTC clinical component aims to streamline the path from animal studies to human testing.
-Funded researchers will conduct between four and six clinical trials, with each trial focused on a different rare disease.
-None of the chosen diseases will have an existing gene therapy or one in development, but the diseases that are chosen will be well understood, and the funded scientists will have considerable experience studying each disease.
+Funded researchers will conduct eight clinical trials, with each trial focused on a different rare disease.
+None of the chosen diseases have an existing gene therapy or one in development, but the diseases that have been chosen are well understood, and the funded scientists have considerable experience studying each disease.
 In addition, the trials will use different AAV vectors from other trials.
 During the BGTC clinical trials, scientists will develop strategies for streamlining the regulatory processes for FDA approval of safe and effective gene therapies, and they will develop standardized approaches to preclinical testing (e.g., toxicology studies).

 Our Role